 Start the Create Phased Deployment wizard in the Configuration Manager console.
 This action varies based on the type of software you're deploying:

-Application (only in version 1806 or later): Go to the Software Library, expand Application Management, and select Applications.
+Application: Go to the Software Library, expand Application Management, and select Applications.
 Select an existing application, and then choose Create Phased Deployment in the ribbon.

 This action is available for software updates from the following nodes:

 - Software Updates

 - Office 365 Client Management, Office 365 Updates